Kuadrant/architecture/rfcs/0000-policy_target_scope.md

 Attaching the `FakeRLPolicy` above to our `HTTPRoute` would not disable rate limiting (as the `override` tries to set `enabled` to `false`, as this would still be overruled by the `my-gw` attached policy), but the `rps` would be increased to `500` as the `default` of the `HTTPRoute` overrules the ones from the `Gateway` (up in the hierarchy).
-It is important to not that there is no way for the policy to discriminate the traffic it applies to at this stage.
+It is important to note that there is no way for the policy to discriminate the traffic it applies to at this stage.
 All traffic, as described above, would be affected by the merge of the two policies: